Cyber-Security Apprenticeships

 Absolutely, and demand is growing fast.
 Cyber attacks are getting smarter and companies are always on the hunt for skilled professionals to help contain and prevent them.
 That’s where you come in.

-Cyber security apprenticeships are a smart way to start your career.
-You'll work for your employer, learning about your role from experts within the industry, while dedicating time to your college studies alongside it (usually four days a week in the office and one day a week studying).
+Apprenticeships are a smart way to start your career.
+As a cyber apprentice, you'll work for an employer where you'll learn about your role from experts within the industry.
+You will dedicate time to your college studies alongside it (usually four days a week in the office and one day a week studying).

 Cyber security engineer